ReedKrawiec/Fen-To-Board-Image/README.md

 - Arrows: `list[(str,str)]`

-	  A list of lists containing coordinates to place arrows.
+	  A list of tuples containing coordinates to place arrows.
 In the format of (start, end) using standard chess notation for the squares.
 - lastMove: `dict`